bernardomoraisbh/gradle-html-to-pdf/README.md

 Simple gradle java project to convert a xhtml or html string to PDF using flying-saucer-pdf and JSOUP.

-Just use the route http://localhost:8080/html/to-pdf
+Just use the requests in requests.http file.

+POST .../html/to-xhtml
+POST .../html/to-pdf